BrennerDesign/egofishinggear/_products/kryptek-fishing-tools/kryptek-tournament-culling-beam-standard.md

 filter_hoop:
 filter_mesh:
 left_column_html: >-
-  <p>​The EGO Kryptek Standard tournament culling beam was designed to provide a
+  <p>The EGO Kryptek Standard tournament culling beam was designed to provide a
   quick fish weight measure for tournament anglers while not causing damage to the fish.
 The stainless steel clips provide for an easy method to attach the fish while being corrosion resistant.
 The Kryptek Camo helps take the battle